 Hospitals, home health agencies, hospices and nursing homes usually have forms you can fill out if you want to set up a living will, pick a proxy or set up a durable power of attorney for health care.
-If you have questions, you should ask your own lawyer or call your local Council on Agingthe Alabama Department of Senior Services for help.
+If you have questions, you should ask your own lawyer or call the Alabama Department of Senior Services for help.